 Keep it structured

-Text messages are limited to 160 characters so it’s important to keep them clear and precise.
-There are a couple of variations to a standard SMS marketing structure, but this is how most follow:
+There are a couple of variations to a standard SMS marketing structure, but this is how most follow.

-Make sure you cover as much of these aspects as you can while making sure you don't overextend the content or drag in the message.
+Make sure you cover as many of these aspects as you can while making sure you don't drag the message.

-Here's one message covering all the points in 134 characters:
+Here's one message covering all seven points in 134 characters.

 Clean content and spelling

-It’s important to avoid slang or colloquial language.
-While those are reserved for the inner circle of which you are asked to be a part of when given access to the user’s phone number, there is still a distance that needs to be kept.
+Avoid slang or colloquial language.
+While SMSs tend to be much more informal than other communication channels, there is still a distance that needs to be kept.
 Service providers and companies are expected to keep things friendly yet professional, so try to adhere to that sentiment.

 Timing is everything.
-It’s key to make sure your campaigns get there on time and take into consideration both the habits of the people using the service and the cultural background, national holidays, etc. Since your customers have their phones next to them nearly 24/7, they don’t want to receive disruptive messages during meals, holidays or in the middle of the night.
+Although your customers have their mobile phones next to them nearly 24/7, they likely wouldn't want to receive disruptive messages during meals, holidays, or in the middle of the night.

-Additionally, use your market, location, and user data to tailor message delivery to the specific area your customers live in, so your offers get to them when they're most receptive.
+Use your market, location, and user data to schedule message delivery to the specific area your customers live in, so your offers get to them when they're most receptive.

-SMS is all about immediacy, too.
-It takes people an average of three minutes to open messages.
-Clients’ responses to sales, promotions, and events promoted on SMS are most effective when they’re last-minute impulses.
+SMS is all about immediacy.
 If you have a store opening event on a Friday night, send the message on Friday afternoon.
 If you have a dinner promotion at your restaurant, send it at the end of the workday, not in the morning.

-Sending your SMS marketing campaign out at your preferred time doesn't require you to be at the office.
+Sending out your SMS at your preferred time doesn't require you to be at the office.
 Using an SMS platform, you can schedule all of your messages in advance.
 This is particularly useful when working across different time zones or for marketers with busy timetables.

 If you're running a bulk SMS campaign, it may also be worth staggering your campaign.
-Send your messages out in smaller batches to make sure your system isn't overloaded with requests.
+Send your messages out in smaller batches to make sure your system isn't overloaded with responses.

 Make lists and track them

-Make a note of the holidays that influence customers to buy and which don’t encourage interaction.
+Make a note of the seasonal holidays that influence customers to buy.
 Christmas, Valentine's Day, and Mother's Day push people towards purchases, but Ramadan might not.
-So, know your customer and make notes on their habits and test and improve upon your previous campaigns.
+Track your customer's spending habits and interests.

 Start small and ramp-up